jik18001/CTngOld/server/Readme.md

 ## helpers.go
 - `gossipIDFromParams`: Gets and returns the Gossip_object_ID if it's valid, error if not.
 Gossip_object_ID is a struct which contains the values: application, type, signer, and period of a gossip object.
 - `getSenderURL`: This gets and returns the senderURL, we use this in several functions to show where objects come from (valid, invalid, dups).
 - `isOwner`: Boolean function that returns true if the ownerURL matches the parsedURL, false if not.
 This is used in Gossip_server to verify if the sender is an owner.
-The implementation is not perfect, and could be changed in the future.

-## CodeOwners:
-- Marcus created all initial server definitions
-- Finn, Marcus, and Jie implemented most of these functions, a breakdown is availble in each of these files.

-Individual Function breakdowns are available in each file.

-##### Written By Isaac